ekmungai/eloquent-ifrs-docs/content/docs/configuration.md

 ### Account Codes

 Account codes are the numerical representation of the Account object type.
 Some countries have a reccommended scheme for allocating account codes that is aimed at improving the comparability between financial reports of different entities.
-For example, revenue accounts codes are numbers between 4000 and 5000 accorking to the German SKR04 scheme.
+For example, revenue accounts codes are numbers between 4000 and 5000 according to the German SKR04 scheme.
 A default scheme is included in the configuration file.

 ### Ledger Hashing Algorithm